Shopify/polaris/polaris.shopify.com/content/components/lists/action-list.md

 </DoDont>

 Each item in an action list should always lead with a strong verb that encourages action.
-To provide enough context use the {verb}+{noun} format unless the action is clear with a single verb.
+To provide enough context use the \{verb\}+\{noun\} format unless the action is clear with a single verb.

 <DoDont>